isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/CertsApi.md

 EnrollCert

-Provide WS-Channel user id, _WsUserId_, _WsTargetId_, _Company_, and PIN _Code_ for _Bank_ certificate enrollment. _Company_ must match with the contract with the bank and is part of enrollment process.
+Provide WS-Channel user id, _WsUserId_, _Company_, and PIN _Code_ for _Bank_ certificate enrollment. _Company_ must match with the contract with the bank and is part of enrollment process.
 Note that certificate private key is securely generated and stored encrypted on service side and never leaves from there.
 Certificates are automatically renewed when needed.

 ### Example
 ```php